daos-stack/daos/docs/release/support_matrix_v2_2.md

 distribution.
 It is also strongly recommended that the same model of InfiniBand fabric adapter is used in all DAOS servers.
-DAOS Version 2.2 has **not** been tested with heterogeneous InfiniBand adapter configurations.
+DAOS Version 2.2 has **not*- been tested with heterogeneous InfiniBand adapter configurations.
 The only exception to this recommendation is the mix of single-port and dual-port adapters of the same generation, where only one of the ports